METROPOLIS – PERFORMANCE AND ART IN URBAN SPACE

 In the archive you can find more information about previous seasons, festivals and laboratories.

-Every summer between May and September, Metropolis presents the performances and works of some of Europe’s most interesting, current and innovative artists.
+Every summer between May and September, Metropolis presents performances and works by some of Europe’s most interesting, current and innovative artists.
 They create or adapt works for Copenhagen, which take us to new places, which make us experience familiar places as for the first time, and which make us discover new aspects and dimensions of our city.

 Metropolis Residencies